brute-al/flag-run/DEPLOY_NOTES.md

 shipped a single-file deploy that broke prod), and re-deriving `mapData.js` compaction (flat-encoding buildings, sampling every 4th one) live under pressure.
+## Git pipeline test
+Connected Vercel to this GitHub repo on 2026-07-30 -- this commit is a test push to confirm auto-deploy works.

 ## Recommended workflow for next time
 1. Keep source files in `src/` normal and readable (don't hand-minify them